SudhanshuAgarwal786/SudhanshuAgarwal786/README.md

 # 👋 Hey, I’m Sudhanshu Agarwal!

+Data Scientist | ML Engineer | AI Researcher

-I’m a **Data Science Master’s student at the University of Michigan, Ann Arbor**, deeply interested in **LLMs, search & retrieval, and machine learning**.
-I enjoy working on problems that push the boundaries of **how models learn, retrieve, and generate information**—whether that’s **fine-tuning LLMs, optimizing ranking models, or making deep learning more scalable**.
+I’m a **Data Science Master’s student at the UMich, Ann Arbor**, deeply interested in working on ** fine-tuning LLMs, search & retrieval systems, and machine learning**

-## 🚀 What I’m Into
+## 🚀 What I’m Into Lately -
-🔍 **LLMs & Retrieval** – I love exploring **how large models process, retrieve, and rank information** to generate better, more context-aware responses.
-⚡ **Efficiency in ML** – Making **models faster, leaner, and more effective**—because bigger isn’t always better.
+-My role as an RA last summer introduced me to **genomics and bioinformatics**, where I learned how to apply **clustering, differential gene expression analysis, and integration techniques** to extract insights from biological data.

+-Through a recent **IR project**, I explored **retrieval systems** by integrating **learning-to-rank models with LLMs** to improve **context-aware responses**.

+-Working on deep learning optimization, I’ve learned how to make **ML systems faster, leaner, and more efficient**, balancing **performance with scalability**.

-🌱 **Always Learning** – Right now, I’m diving into **fine-tuning techniques, retrieval-augmented generation (RAG), and multi-modal learning**.
+-Currently diving deeper into **fine-tuning techniques, RAG strategies, and multi-modal learning** to push model capabilities even further.

-💡 **Building Cool Stuff** – Whether it's **a smart search system, a ranking algorithm, or a better way to fine-tune LLMs**, I’m always working on something interesting.
+-Experimenting with **different model architectures and attention mechanisms**, figuring out what works best for improving efficiency and accuracy.

+## 🎖️ A Few Things I’m Proud Of
+**Mitacs Globalink Graduate Fellowship** – Awarded for research in **LLMs & ML**.
+**AWS Certified Cloud Practitioner** – Because **ML models need scalable cloud setups**.
+**BCG Data Science & Advanced Analytics Program** – Hands-on experience with **business-driven ML solutions**.

 ## 💬 Let’s Connect
 📩 **Email**: sudhagar@umich.edu